SoftwareGuy/NodeListServer/README.md

 [Serializable]
 public class NodeListServerListEntry {
 	// IP address.
-Beware: Might be IPv6 format, and require you to chop off the leading "::" part.
+Beware: Might be IPv6 format, and require you to chop off the leading "::ffff:" part.
 YMMV. public string ip;
 	// Name of the server.
 	public string name;
 	// Port of the server.
 	public int port;
+	// Number of players on the server. public int players;
 }

 ```

 Make sure you POST the correct data when you want to add/remove servers.
 See API Endpoints for more details on the required POST fields.
+I'll most likely hack up the Mirror List Server example that ships with Mirror to support this list server in the near future.

 ## Credits